Hygrophoropsis aurantiaca: Similar species

 Characteristics typically used in the field to distinguish Hygrophoropsis aurantiaca from lookalike species include: the soft, dry consistency of its cap; the crowded, decurrent, and forked gills that are saffron to orange coloured; and the lack of any distinctive taste or odour.
 The false chanterelle can be distinguished from the true chanterelle (Cantharellus cibarius) by its deeper orange colour, brown base to the stipe, velvety cap surface, forked gills rather than gill-like ridges, softer (and thinner) flesh, and lack of the characteristic apricot-smell.
 The cap surface of Hygrophoropsis fuscosquamula, found in Britain, has fine brown scales overlaying a dull orange background.
 H. rufa has velvety brown fur covering its cap, while H. macrospora has cream gills and stipe.
 Microscopically, these three species have larger spores than H. aurantiaca.
-H. tapinia, found in a range extending from southern Florida to Central America, is set apart from H. aurantiaca by its growth on or under deciduous trees (never conifers), and smaller spores, which measure 3.3–4.8 by 2.5–3.3 µm.
+H. tapinia, found in a range extending from southern Florida to Central America, is set apart from H. aurantiaca by its growth on or under deciduous trees (never conifers), and smaller spores, which measure 3.3–4.8 by 2.5–3.3 μm.

 Formerly a member of Hygrophoropsis, Aphroditeola olida is also similar in appearance to H. aurantiaca but can be distinguished from the false chanterelle by its smaller, pinkish fruit bodies and candy-like odour.
 It also has smaller spores.
 Chrysomphalina chrysophylla has a yellowish brown cap and unforked yellow gills.
 Cortinarius hesleri, an eastern North American species that associates with oaks, has a rusty brown spore print and a cortina in young specimens.
 The poisonous jack-o'-lantern mushrooms (genus Omphalotus) comprise another group of lookalikes; however, they have straight, non-forked true gills.
 The European wood-rotting species Haasiella splendidissima, sometimes confused with H. aurantiaca, is most readily distinguished from the latter by its pink spore print and gills that do not fork.

-Distribution, habitat, and ecology
+Additionally, species of Infundibulicybe and Paralepista have unforked cream-to-tan gills.

+Distribution and habitat

 Hygrophoropsis aurantiaca is a widely distributed species.
 In Europe and North America, it is found in both hardwood and conifer forests, as well as heathland, in summer and autumn.
-In Mexico, it is common in coniferous forests.
+In North America, it can be found from July–October to the east and September–January on the West Coast.
+It can be found in Central and South America, and Mexico, where it is common in coniferous forests.
+It has also been recorded in northern Asia, Australia and New Zealand.
+Populations in California represent a complex of undescribed species that are collectively referred to as Hygrophoropsis aurantiaca sensu lato.

 It fruits from the ground or from decaying wood, on burned areas in forests, and is often found near fallen trees and tree stumps.
 The fungus can also grow on woodchips used in gardening and landscaping, and so it also appears on roadsides and other locations where this material is used.
 Fruit bodies occur singly to scattered, or in clusters, and can be very abundant.
 Generally considered a dry weather mushroom, it can be plentiful when other mushrooms are scarce.
-Other locations where the false chanterelle has been recorded include Central and South America, northern Asia, Australia and New Zealand.
-Populations in California represent a complex of undescribed species that are collectively referred to as Hygrophoropsis aurantiaca sensu lato.